Rio Conchos: Ecology

 The World Wide Fund for Nature (WWF) has included the Rio Conchos in its Global 200 Freshwater Ecoregions assessment.
 The Global 200 is a list of freshwater ecoregions (rivers systems and lakes, for example) that the WWF considers of global importance for biodiversity conservation.
 The WWF's assessment of the Rio Conchos rates its biological distinctiveness as "globally outstanding" and its conservation status as critically endangered, putting it in the "priority I" category of needing conservation attention.

 The Rio Conchos contains the only free-flowing large river environment left in the Rio Grande drainage basin.
 Its river and spring habitat ecosystems are relatively intact and support a highly endemic fish fauna.
 Twelve of its forty-seven native fish are endemic, as are twelve of its 46 native reptile and amphibian species.
 The strong biodiversity has survived in part because the river's ecology has not been affected by channel modifications.
 The Rio Conchos region is significant not only for its surface water biota, but also its specialized spring and cave habitats, which contribute to the region's high endemism.
 However, conditions are being damaged by industrial pollution, sewage, agricultural wastes, flow regulation, exotic species, and overgrazing.
 Other threats include poor land and water management practices, such as clear-cutting along the upper Rio Conchos.

+History

+When the Spanish explored the area in the 16th century, the Otomoaco people lived along the lower Rio Concho.
+They and related tribes, who included the Oposme were called the Concho Indians.